suryapratapyad19/suryapratapyad19/README.md

 - 👋 Hi, I’m @suryapratapyad19
-- 👀 I’m interested in ...
+- 👀 I’m interested in applications & web designing_
 - 🌱 I’m currently studying Bsc [stats]
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me Instagram id surya_pratap_yaduvanshi

 <!---
 suryapratapyad19/suryapratapyad19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.